PelleLille/hsl-docs/auth.rst

   Reject the login request.

-  :param string reason: the reject message
+  :param string reason: the reject message (multiline if an array)
   :param array options: an options array
   :return: doesn't return, script is terminated